munkycool/labsetup/README.md

-# labsetup
+# VirtualBox Lab Setup

 This repo contains automation for a faster standup of a Ubuntu virtualization server PC.
+This has been tested on Ubuntu Linux 20.10 on a physical PC.

 Step by step:
 - On your personal computer, create a bootable USB flash drive of Ubuntu Linux 20.10 Groovy Gorilla.